vindar/ILI9341_T4/README.md

 ### 0. Physical setup / wiring

-The library can work with any SPI bus and multiples instances of the driver can manage multiple displays on different SPI buses.
-A significant speedup is possible when the DC pin from the ILI9341 screen is connected to a hardware CS (chip select) capable pin on the Teensy...
+The library can work with any SPI bus and multiples instances of the driver can manage multiple displays on different SPI buses. *A significant speedup is possible when the DC pin from the ILI9341 screen is connected to a hardware CS (chip select) capable pin on the Teensy*...
 Yes, this requirement may seems weird at first...
-In that case, the library will use the spi FIFO and DMA to their full capabilities and it will provide a nice speed up (around 35% faster framerate) while reducing the busy time (by around 20%).
+In that case, the library will use the spi FIFO and DMA to their full capabilities which increases the framerate (around 35% faster) while reducing CPU usage (by around 20%).

 **ADVICE: Set DC to a hardware chip select capable pin of the Teensy whenever possible (the CS pin from the screen can be connected to any pin on the Teensy, it does not matter...)**